car251290/myMemories/README.md

 Move faster with a true multi-cloud database service for MongoDB built for agile teams who’d rather spend time building apps than managing databases. only globally distributed, multi-cloud database.
 Deploy your data across 70+ regions or create a multi-cloud cluster to enable applications that make use of two or more clouds at the same time.

-When requirements and workloads change, MongoDB Atlas makes it easy to make post-deployment modifications to the database.
-Scale up, add more storage, configure cross-region clusters, create read-only or analytics nodes, and more with the click of a button.

 ## Collection have documents or objects and documents looks like JSON objects
 ## inside each document you have the data with key-value pairs or arrays of items.